ThreeSixtyGiving/standard/documentation/about/governance.md

 ### Final review and release

-Once a proposal has been recommended by the Stewardship Committee and approval confirmed by Funders Together’s CEO or Board, the changes will be made to a development branch of the Standard and documentation.
+Once a proposal has been recommended by the Stewardship Committee and approval confirmed by Funders Together’s Chief Executive or Board, the changes will be made to a development branch of the Standard and documentation.
 A development branch represents a package of changes being implemented at the same time and may include changes to the Standard, templates and guidance.
 This allows for a full review of the changes before final approval is given to make the upgrade to the Standard.

 For MINOR upgrades, the development branch will then be made available for review for a period of at least two weeks.
 For MAJOR upgrades the review period will be at least one month.